justinasr/RelMonService2/README.md

  * If RelMon is "done" and references, targets, pairing and/or HLT is changed in a category, only that category will be redone, other categories will be untouched
  * If RelMon is "done" and workflows are added to an empty category, only that category will be done and added to RelMon report in reports page
  * If RelMon is "done" and all workflows are removed from a category, that category will be removed from RelMon report in reports page
+ * If RelMon is "done" and "Force re-run" of category is selected, only that category will be redone, other categories will be untouched

 RelMon can be edited by clicking Edit button at the bottom of RelMon.